Location and surface area

 While Peru has 84 of the world’s 117 climate zones existing within its borders, ranging from the deserts of the coast to the snows of the high Andes and the equatorial conditions of the eastern lowland forests, its geography is usually divided into three main areas: the desert Coast bordered by the Pacific Ocean; the Highlands of the Andes; and the Lowland Forests of the Amazon basin.
 Known as an Andean country, in fact around 60% of Peru’s land area is composed of Amazon forests.
 Peru’s seas are among the most fertile in the world.

-Coast: Peru’s Pacific coast is a desert region and home to the country’s major cities and its main road, the Pan-American Highway.
-Summer is from December to April, with temperatures ranging from 25 to 35 Celsius.
-From May to November, temperatures drop a little and there is more cloud cover, particularly in Lima, where skies tend to be gray for much of the year, beyond the hot and humid summer months.
+Coast: The coast is predominantly desert and is home to Peru’s major cities and its major road, the Pan-American Highway.
+December to April is summertime, with temperatures from 25 to 35 C. From May to November the temperature drops slightly and it is cloudier, while Lima receives sea fog that makes the city gray, humid and cold beyond the summer months.

-Amazon basin: The eastern half of the country is dominated by the Amazon basin.
-The jungle is technically known as sub-tropical humid forest, which means it receives less rainfall than tropical forest and the climate is warm and humid.
+The jungle: To the east of the Andes lies the Amazon Basin, a lowland region known to biologists as subtropical humid forest, which receives less rainfall than tropical forest.
+The climate here is warm and humid.
 The driest season is from June to October, with an average of seven rainy days a month.
-During the rest of the year there is more rain, with January to March the rainiest months.
-The annual average rainfall in this region is 2500 mm.
-Wildlife can be observed throughout the year, often coming down to rivers and streams to drink during the dry season.
-Birds and monkeys are particularly active during and immediately after the rainy season, which is the best time for fruit.
+During the rest of the year there is more rain, with January to March the rainiest months (with an average of 26 rainy days a month).
+Annual average rainfall is 2500 millimeters.
+Animals can be seen throughout the year and they often go to rivers and lakes to drink during the dry season.
+The fruit season is during and after the rainy season, and birds and monkeys are particularly active at this time.

 Peru: A Brief History